InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Background and motivations

 However, although log messages are diverse, we identify the selection of ICL examples across different requests exhibits a notable degree of overlap, creating an opportunity for ICL to reuse historical KV cache.
 Specifically, (i) \textit{\textbf{The candidate numbers for ICL demonstrations is limited}}.
 For instance, prior studies\cite{jiang2024lilac,zhong2024logparser} constrain the number of candidates to a fixed small size. (ii) \textbf{\textit{The phenomenon of hotspot demonstrations}}.
 We find that specific templates from the candidate set are frequently selected during the examples selection process.
 As illustrated in Fig. \ref{fig:hotspot}, the top five hotspot demonstration templates were selected by average 36.2\%, 27.2\%, 24.7\%, 21.2\%, and 17.1\% in each dataset\footnote{The x-axis ticks of Figure \ref{fig:prefill_latency} and Figure \ref{fig:hotspot} are the same as Figure \ref{fig:main}.}, respectively.
-For instance, across 16 datasets, an average of $2000 \times 36.2\%=724$ independent log messages chose \textit{hotDemo1} as their demonstration template.